Arizona State vs. SMU College Basketball BetMGM Promo Codes, Predictions & Picks - December 6

 Arizona State vs. SMU BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 6

-Wednesday's contest at Desert Financial Arena has the Arizona State Sun Devils (5-2) matching up with the SMU Mustangs (6-3) at 10:00 PM ET (on December 6).
-Our computer prediction projects a close 68-67 victory for Arizona State, so it should be a tight matchup.
+Wednesday's game features the Arizona State Sun Devils (5-2) and the SMU Mustangs (6-3) clashing at Desert Financial Arena in what should be a close matchup, with a projected 68-67 win for Arizona State according to our computer prediction.
+Tipoff is at 10:00 PM ET on December 6.

-Based on our computer prediction, SMU should cover the spread, which is listed at 1.5.
-The two sides are projected to go under the 142.5 over/under.
+Based on our computer prediction, SMU projects to cover the 1.5-point spread in its matchup against Arizona State.
+The over/under is listed at 142.5, and the two sides are projected to fall short of that total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!